Mayurji/mayurji.github.io/_deep-learning/30DaysOfML.md

 description: PyTorch Pointers
 date:   2021-05-07 16:43:52 +0530
 ---
 ### After 30 Days Of ML With Pytorch

-Recently, I've completed 30 Days of ML with Pytorch, where I explored all the major machine learning algorithms and basics of deep learning with concepts like activations, optimizers, loss functions etc.
+Recently, I've completed 30 Days of ML with Pytorch, where I explored all the major machine learning algorithms and basics of deep learning with concepts like activations, optimizers, loss functions, etc.

-However, the idea behind starting with 30 Days of ML with Pytorch was to learn the implementation of machine learning algorithm, and also strengthening the grasp on PyTorch Library.
-So moving forward with this blog, I will share the few important functions in pytorch which is widely used in every ML and DL algorithms.
+However, the idea behind starting with 30 Days of ML with Pytorch was to learn the implementation of machine learning algorithms, and also strengthening the grasp on PyTorch Library.
+So moving forward with this blog, I will share the few important functions in PyTorch which are widely used in every ML and DL algorithm.

 * **Initializing Weights**

-  How we initialize weights plays a great role in convergence of the model and a common but inefficient way to initialize weight is to declare weights as zeros, but other efficient way includes using **uniform** or **normal** or **xaviers** technique to initialize weights.
+  How we initialize weights plays a great role in the convergence of the model and a common but inefficient way to initialize weight is to declare weights as zeros, but other efficient way includes using **uniform** or **normal** or **Xavier** technique to initialize weights.

   ```python